javadasoodeh/CV/opencv_basic/EDGE_DETECTION.md

     ```

-    The gradient magnitude and orientation of the image are then calculated from the x and y derivatives using the following formulas:
+    The gradient magnitude and orientation of the image are then calculated from the $x$ and $y$ derivatives using the following formulas:

     ```math